MicrosoftDX/nether/documentation/configuration/identity.md

 To use this sign-in method you need to create a Facebook App at https://developers.facebook.com/apps/.
 There is a walkthrough of [creating a Facebook application](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/facebook-logins).
 When setting the `Valid OAuth Redirect URIs` set this to `http://localhost:5000/identity/signin-facebook` (or the URL for your published site)

+The options for Facebook authentication can be configured under the `Identity:SignInMethods:Facebook` settings:

 ```json
   "Identity" : {